EventStore/EventStore/docs/server/features/connectors/quickstart.md

+---
+Title: "Quick Start"
+order: 1
+---

 # Quick start

-The Connectors plugin is pre-installed in the commercial edition.
-The first version of EventStoreDB to support Connectors is **v24.2**.
+The Connectors plugin is included in the EventStoreDB binaries.
+Anyone can use the [HTTP Sink Connector](./sinks/http.md), but a [valid license key](../../quick-start/installation.md#license-keys) is required to use the other sinks.

 ## Enable the plugin

-Refer to the general [plugins configuration](/server/v24.2/configuration.md#plugins-configuration) guide to see how to configure plugins with JSON files and environment variables.
+Refer to the general [plugins configuration](../../configuration/plugins.md) guide to see how to configure plugins with JSON files and environment variables.

 > **Note:** By default, the connectors plugin is already enabled.